Ali-Mikael/Application-hacking/h2-BreakAndFix.md

 # (Took a 40min lunch break....)
 After a well deserved break I came back to the computer feeling fresh, and _finally internalised_ the fact that the injected query is always going to be true, so it's just delivering us the _first match from the table_. -**I needed a way to filter it somehow-**
 The tip section pushed me in the right direction, but only when I took the break was I able to internalise this.
 (Reminder: take breaks! 😃)
-As we also learned from reading the tips, you could use the `LIMIT` operator, but that would require some manual labour, and I want to get straight to the sauce, so here we go:
+As we also learned from reading the tips, you could use the `LIMIT` operator, but that would require some manual labour and I want to get straight to the sauce.
+So here we go:

-## Try #5
+## Try #4
-I searched online on how to filter the query response, and was also going through some basic SQL syntax.
+I  through some basic SQL syntax and searched online on how to filter the query response, and was also going through some basic SQL syntax.
 I ended up trying a few things, and finally found something that worked:
 ```sql
 ' UNION SELECT pin || '=' || password FROM pins WHERE password LIKE "%ADMIN%"--